basedrhys/your-life-in-weeks/README.md

 Although the current life expectancy is typically lower, this calendar counts until you turn **90** - can't hurt to be optimistic ¯\\_(ツ)_/¯

 <img src="images/sample.png" alt="Sample Image" height="600"/>

+## Installation

+Simply visit the [Chrome Web Store Page](https://chrome.google.com/webstore/detail/your-life-in-weeks/cjollnhponlokandidjmegifjghahllj) for the extension and click **Add to Chrome** - voilà!

 ## Usage